 I can help you to do a calculation: You need to know that a Chinese master luthier can only make 10 - 30 violins a year, Lu Qing makes 30 or 35 as he works very very hard, but let's assume a Chinese luthier in the US can make 20 a year.
 52 weeks in a year, take off 4 weeks annual leave, and 2 weeks public holidays, there are 46 weeks available for work, so 46 (weeks) / 20 (violins) = 2.3 weeks per violin average, I am not sure how much a Chinese violin luthier in the US should be paid a week, but again just assume $1000 per week for his salary, then the violin cost him 2.3 x $1000 = $2300.
 Please note, the $2300 is only labor cost, not include material and profit of the businesss and most important, not include sound, everyone knows, a master luthier can not sell his violins for material plus labor, that need to sell for sound.
 That is why a US luthier sell his violins for $10,000 or an European luthier sell his violins for 10,000 pounds very normal and very cheap.

 But you may still think, even those violins are made in China and only varnished in the US, but as long as those violins are with the label of Chinese luthiers in the US and those violins have a beautiful or traditional model name like French, then those violins are worth to buy than our violins, then you may know that you buy from those Chinese luthiers from the US, that violins are with a good label never tell you the violins grade, intermediate, advanced student, or professional solo?
 So you may understand that those Chinese luthiers use a good name to cover the violins grade issues, which they don¡¯t want to tell you the grade that is only intermediate student grade, even not a advanced student grade, their violins are just very normal Chinese group workers made intermediate violins but with a nice varnish (old and antique) and with a good name like French and a big name label.
 They are made in China by a group of workers who are even not in a same factory, all work from their own factory and then assembly together by another factory (one factory makes tops, one factory makes backs and ribs, another factory makes necks with nice scroll - cost a bit more, they have to, one factory assembly the pieces together to generate a thing called violin), then send to US and the Chinese luthiers in the US finish the violins by doing varnish, set up and label it, then a Chinese production line workers made junk become a big master¡¯s violins for sale ererywhere.
-Customers need to spend US$1600 to $2400 to get a such junk violin and are very happy, they don't want to buy the same or even better one directly from China, just because all are Chinese, but someones have big names, someones have no name, customers would like to spend $1000 to $2000 extra to buy a same violin.
+Customers need to spend $2500 to get a such junk violin and are very happy, they don't want to buy the same or even better one directly from China, just because all are Chinese, but someones have big names, someones have no name, customers would like to spend $2000 extra to buy a same violin.

-But we do tell truth to our customers that our violins are either Intermediate Student grade by our 3rd Master luthier, or Advanced Student grade by our 2nd Master luthier or Professional Solo grade by our First Master luthier, they are all work very very hard but guarantee that all violins are made by these individual luthiers with hand tools only and use Italian methods and never use a group workers production line for junks.
+But we do tell truth to our customers that our violins are either Intermediate Student grade by our 3rd Master luthier, or Advanced Student grade by our 2nd Master luthier or Professional Solo grade by our First Master luthier, they are all work very very hard and guarantee that all violins are made by these individual luthiers with hand tools only and use Italian methods and never use a group workers production line for junks.

-our $2800 or $3800 is equal to their $10,000 or $15,000 (ours are the same quality or better than those ones); our $595 is equal to their $2500 (ours are better than those ones);
+our $2800 or $3800 is equal to their $10,000 or $15,000 (ours are the same quality or better than those ones); our $595 is equal to their $2500 (ours are better than those ones).

 Any one does not beleive what I say here, can discuss with me, or just try to spend your money on those violins.

-Especially the very very famious Chinese luthier in Beijing, who sale his factory junk to US importers at US$500 for a violin made by junk production line, the maple and spruce are very new and wet, they use oven to dry and the maple with no flame, a very urgly junk to be sold to the violin player in the US at US$1500, just because the violins are sticked with a big name label, this luthier is even more famious than the Chinese luthiers in the US.
+Especially the very very famous Chinese luthier in Beijing, who sale his factory junk to US importers at US$500 for a violin made by junk production line, the maple and spruce are very new and wet, they use oven to dry and the maple with no flame, a very urgly junk to be sold to the violin player in the US at US$1500, just because the violins are sticked with a big name label, this luthier is even more famous than the Chinese luthiers in the US.

 If you don't want to buy a junk and want to spend less money for a very good violin, then our violins are one of your options and is a very good option.
 So do not buy junk from today and do not trust any certificates which were issued to Chiense luthiers in China or the US especially the certificates were issued by a Chinese organision, never.
 You buy violins not a piece of paper and you pay for sound quality not a big name, just think, the names are for themselves, not for you, so why are you so happy for their names?
-You are not stupid, but don't make you stupid.

 You may ask me, how do you prove that your violin is better? here is a reference from our No.448 violin customer of Rockville USA on August 3 2015:

 I had a quick chance to play and look at the violin.
-Wow, great it plays better the x x x violins that I carry.
+Wow, great it plays better than x x x violins that I carry.
 I am not the greatest player but I will have one of my staff play it tomorrow.
 Great violin, were in business.
 I just need the 7k bow to sample then I will put together a package and sell many.
 I know it will sound better and better as it ages a little.

 added on 26th August 2015: